What Is The Thinnest Layer Of The Earth?

 earth layers

-You can find the oceanic crust at or near the ocean’s or sea’s bottom.
+You can find the oceanic crust at or near the ocean’s bottom.
 Basalt, gabbro, and diabase are among the solid, often black (mafic) rocks that make up the oceanic crust, just a few kilometers thick.

 What Is The Thickest Layer Of The Earth?